Vagner-Filho/loja-gtec/ADMIN_SETUP.md

    - **Product Name**: e.g., "Purificador IBBL Mio Branco"
    - **Price**: e.g., 699.99
    - **Category**: Select from dropdown (bebedouros, purificadores, refis, pecas)
-   - **Image URL**: e.g., "/static/images/purificador.jpg"
+   - **Product Image**: Click to select an image file from your computer
+2. You'll see a preview of the selected image
-2. Click "Add Product"
+3. Click "Add Product"
-3. The product will appear in the list below
+4. The image will be uploaded and the product will be created

 #### Editing a Product

 1. Find the product in the list
 2. Click the "Edit" button
-3. Modify the fields in the modal
+3. The current product image is displayed
+4. Modify any fields you want to change
+5. Optionally upload a new image (leave empty to keep the current image)
-4. Click "Update Product"
+6. Click "Update Product"
-5. The changes will be saved to the database
+7. The changes will be saved to the database

 #### Deleting a Product

 1. Find the product in the list
 2. Click the "Delete" button
 3. Confirm the deletion
-4. The product will be removed from the database
+4. The product and its uploaded image will be removed

+### Image Upload Details

+- **Supported Formats**: All common image formats (JPEG, PNG, GIF, WebP, etc.)
+- **Maximum File Size**: 5MB
+- **Storage Location**: Uploaded images are stored in `/web/static/images/uploads/`
+- **Filename Generation**: Random unique filenames are generated to avoid conflicts
+- **Image Cleanup**: When a product is deleted or its image is replaced, the old image file is automatically removed

 ### Logging Out